Blog

 A significant point of discussion was the unidirectional nature of labs.
 As Bruce Friedman explained:

 "The lab has a unidirectional link to patient care.
-That is, the lab takes samples, does the tests, gets the results, and sends those out.
+The lab takes samples, does the tests, gets the results, and sends those out.
 But the lab rarely finds out the specific outcome."

-He further elaborated that while 70% of clinical decisions are based on lab data, labs often don't receive feedback on the outcomes of their work.
+He further elaborated that while 70 percent of clinical decisions are based on lab data, labs often don't receive feedback on the outcomes of their work.
 This lack of feedback prevents labs from understanding the full impact of their contributions to patient care.

 Bruce Friedman concluded:

-"The unidirectional nature of the lab, I think, has been a problem for a long, long time."
+"The unidirectional nature of the lab has been a problem for a long, long time."

 Charting the Course for the Future

-The webinar concluded on a note of optimism and anticipation for the future.
+The webinar concluded with optimism and anticipation for the future.

-The panelists called for continued collaboration and innovation to harness the potential of technology in personalized medicine, with the aim of reshaping the future of clinical laboratories and, ultimately, improving patient outcomes.
+The panelists called for continued collaboration and innovation to harness the potential of technology in personalized medicine, to reshape the future of clinical laboratories, and, ultimately, improve patient outcomes.

 The insights and connections gained through this roundtable are more than just a recap of a fascinating discussion.
 They represent a roadmap for the future, a collective effort to navigate the evolving landscape of the clinical laboratory industry.
 As we continue to explore and innovate, these discussions will be vital in guiding our course.